yoki31/nx/docs/node/api-react/generators/stories.md

 # @nrwl/react:stories

-Create stories/specs for all components declared in a library
+Create stories/specs for all components declared in an app or library

 ## Usage